zumaq/EmotionAI/readme.txt

 5. Dependencies
 ---------------
-SimpleAI depends on the following libraries:
+EmotionAI depends on the following libraries:
 - Pathfinder.Road v4
 - Pathfinder.Rail v1
 - Graph.AyStar v4 (a dependency of the rail pathfinder)